 Ashley Kang is a content producer for WAER 88.3 FM under Syracuse University’s Newhouse School.
 She supports the station with community-driven story ideas; planning of the monthly public affairs show; Syracuse Speak; and the launch of an education beat.

-Ashley Kang serves as director of The Stand, Syracuse’s South Side Community Newspaper Project targeting Syracuse’s South Side neighborhood and produced in partnership with Newhouse students, Syracuse residents and a community board of directors.
-The paper aims to show the positive things happening within the neighborhood as well as the obstacles to success residents face.
+She previously served at Syracuse University as director of The Stand, Syracuse’s South Side Community Newspaper Project, for 13 years.
+That effort targeted Syracuse’s South Side neighborhood and was produced in partnership with Newhouse students, Syracuse residents and a community board of directors.
+Both the print and online news source aimed to show the positive things happening within the neighborhood as well as the obstacles to success residents face.

-Recently, she began working with the American Press Institute as a consultant, assisting with research to learn how newsrooms and media outlets are launching strategies to intentionally listen and engage with communities previously underserved or uncovered.
-In January 2018, she co-authored a paper on how “Focused Listening” can address journalism’s trust problem.
+In the past, she's worked with the American Press Institute as a consultant, assisting with research to learn how newsrooms and media outlets are launching strategies to intentionally listen and engage with communities previously underserved or undercovered, co-authoring a paper on how “Focused Listening” can address journalism’s trust problem.

-Before joining Syracuse University, she worked at The Citizen, a daily newspaper based in Auburn, NY., as a copy editor and later as the paper’s features editor.
+Before joining Syracuse University, she worked at The Citizen, a daily newspaper based in Auburn, NY, first as a copy editor and then as the paper’s features editor.

 She is a graduate of the Newhouse School and the Syracuse University School of Education.